DataDog/datadog-static-analyzer/README.md

 1. Download the binary from the [releases](https://github.com/DataDog/datadog-static-analyzer/releases)
 2. Run the analyzer on your repository (as shown below)
+3. It will run the analyzer with the default rules available for the support languages

 ```shell
 datadog-static-analyzer --directory /path/to/directory --output report.csv --format csv